Can a Withdrawn Experience Certificate Request Affect My Government Job Prospects in India?

 boss2966

-As said by Mr. TS you need not to worry much because in Government, they will not ask for any experience certificate and they will not have any back ground verification.
-Only in sensitive postings (Like defence, and Home Ministry posts and that too for higher level only) there will be special verification will be carried out.
-It will be done only in the place of your domicile and in which you have given the permanent address and present address.
-(Normally the police people will go and enquire in your residence about you and they will check their records for any cases against you then they will simply reply to the concerned.)
+As stated by Mr. TS, you need not worry much because in the government, they will not ask for any experience certificate, and there will be no background verification.
+Only in sensitive postings (such as defense and Home Ministry positions, and that too at higher levels), special verification will be carried out.
+This process will only take place in the area of your domicile, where you have provided your permanent and present addresses.
+Typically, the police will visit your residence to inquire about you and check their records for any cases against you, and then they will respond to the concerned authority.

-Here, I would like to advice you one thing, you must satisfy everyone's ego while working so that you need not to have such stranded relationship with your colleagues.
+I would like to offer you some advice: you should strive to satisfy everyone's ego while working so that you do not end up with strained relationships with your colleagues.

 ingn2569

-Thanks for your reply Mr. Tajsateesh.
-Our relationship became sour due to other reasons and obviously nothing to do with experience certificate.
-As my question is different I just thought it would be irrelevant to mention here.
-But this company knows about my application bcoz I told them when asked for the certificate but never collected that or used that for any application.
-Hope you understand
+Thanks for your reply, Mr. Tajsateesh.
+Our relationship became sour due to other reasons and obviously nothing to do with the experience certificate.
+As my question is different, I just thought it would be irrelevant to mention here.
+But this company knows about my application because I told them when asked for the certificate but never collected that or used that for any application.
+Hope you understand.

 V.Raghunathan